Skip to main content

 Consider these examples of successful “failing upwards”:

-In entrepreneurship: The average successful entrepreneur has 3.8 failures before their breakout success.
+1. In entrepreneurship: The average successful entrepreneur has 3.8 failures before their breakout success.
 Reid Hoffman created SocialNet before LinkedIn.
 Evan Williams built Odeo (a podcast platform) that flopped before pivoting to Twitter.
-They extracted critical lessons from each failure and kept moving forward.

-In scientific discovery: James Dyson created 5,126 failed prototypes before finally developing the bagless vacuum cleaner that made him a billionaire.
-Each “failure” was actually an iteration that taught him something vital about what didn’t work.
+2. In scientific discovery: James Dyson created 5,126 failed prototypes before finally developing the bagless vacuum cleaner that made him a billionaire.
+Those prototypes showed him, one by one, what still clogged, leaked, or just didn’t work.

 How to Fail Upwards: Practical Steps #